zees-dev/robot-challenge/a-restful/README.md

 The robot server is Open API compliant; and hence serves  the Open API spec to enable API interactivity and testing from the browser.
 The spec is served at [http://localhost:8000/swaggerui/](http://localhost:8000/swaggerui/).

+Note: Only the [spec](./swaggerui/swagger.json) was designed from the [swagger editor](https://editor.swagger.io/); the UI files to render the spec have been obtained from [official swagger repo](https://github.com/swagger-api/swagger-ui/tree/master/dist).

 ## Implementation assumptions

 - There is no time taken to execute a sequence of commands (assuming they are valid and  can be performed)